agrison/jssg/README.md

 ### Write content

-With the `jssg -init` command you have already a default index page and blog post, but you can add more if you want.
+With the `jssg -init` command you have already a default index page and a first blog post, but you can add more if you want.

     $ cat <<EOF > _posts/2011-10-29-Hello.mkd
     ---